CalyxOS: History

 The Calyx Institute annual reports state CalyxOS was publicly launched during their 2018–2019 fiscal year.
 Inspiration included Tails and Qubes OS, and goals were said to be "completely open source", removing proprietary Google tracking, and including apps Tor, Signal and CalyxVPN for increased privacy.

 CalyxOS supports select Google Pixel, Motorola and Fairphone devices, while offering "extended support" for some older Google Pixel devices and the SHIFT SHIFT6mq.

 Around April 2022, CalyxOS announced support for the Fairphone 4, OnePlus 8T, 9, and 9 Pro.

 However, in May 2022, CalyxOS announced OnePlus builds were pulled because the bootloader could no longer be relocked on newer device firmware.

 In March 2024, CalyxOS added support for the Fairphone 5.

-On the 1st of August 2025, the Calyx Institute published a letter to the CalyxOS community, in which it was announced that they had decided to pause CalyxOS maintenance and development for 4-6 months to retool and overhaul their processes.
-It was explained that this was due to their president and founder Nicholas Merrill leaving the organisation, and the recent departure of the Calyx tech lead Chirayu Desai.
+On August 1, 2025, the Calyx Institute published a letter which announced that CalyxOS development had been paused.
+The development pause was due to Calyx Institute founder, Nicholas Merrill and CalyxOS tech lead, Chirayu Desai leaving the organization.
+An update to the letter on August 5, 2025, recommended that current users uninstall CalyxOS, due to the lack of security updates during the development pause.
+On July 1, 2026, the project announced that it would resume development with new releases.

+In September 2026, CalyxOS added support for the Fairphone 6.